ixjlyons/embed-pyqtgraph-tutorial/README.rst

 QDialog, etc.), then use the compiled Python code to access and interact with the layout you specified.
 The key here is that you *are not modifying the generated Python code*.
 That means in our case that we don't want to mess with ``template.py`` by hand.
-If you make changes to it, you now can no longer make changes to your UI from Qt Designer because re-generating the template will overwrite your changes.
+If you make changes to it, you can no longer make changes to your UI from Qt Designer because re-generating the template will overwrite your changes!

 The nice thing about this workflow overall is that it cleans up your custom class code a lot, since you're not creating container layouts all over the